Leader of Merkel's party moves forward in bid for chancellor - WTMJ

 Associated Press

-BERLIN (AP) — The leadership of Chancellor Angela Merkel’s party on Monday backed party chairman Armin Laschet’s bid to become the center-right candidate for Germany’s next leader, one of his deputies said — a step forward for him after he and a rival both declared their ambitions.
+BERLIN (AP) — The head of Chancellor Angela Merkel’s party, Armin Laschet, on Monday rallied his party’s leadership behind his bid to become the center-right candidate for Germany’s next leader, gaining an advantage over a rival who has also declared his ambition.

-The Union bloc aims to decide quickly on its candidate after months of shadow-boxing between Laschet, the head of Merkel’s Christian Democratic Union, and Markus Soeder, who leads its smaller Bavaria-only sister party, the Christian Social Union.
+The Union bloc aims to decide quickly after months of shadow-boxing between Laschet, the head of Merkel’s Christian Democratic Union, and Markus Soeder, who leads its smaller Bavaria-only sister party, the Christian Social Union.

-Laschet and Soeder — the governors of Germany’s two most populous states, North Rhine-Westphalia and Bavaria respectively — both officially declared on Sunday that they’re prepared to run, but insisted that they will quickly find a harmonious solution.
-They didn’t specify how they will do so.
+Laschet and Soeder — the governors of Germany’s two most populous states, North Rhine-Westphalia and Bavaria respectively — both officially declared on Sunday that they’re prepared to run for chancellor in the Sept.
+26 parliamentary election, but insisted that they will find a harmonious solution.
+They didn’t specify how.

-The leaderships of the CDU and the CSU are holding separate meetings on Monday.
-Volker Bouffier, the governor of Hesse state and a deputy party leader, said the CDU’s top leadership backed Laschet’s candidacy — but he said there was no formal decision on the subject and none had been planned, German news agency dpa reported.

-Bouffier said the leadership “made clear that we consider him exceptionally well-suited and asked him to discuss the way forward together with Markus Soeder.”

-The CDU’s local branch in Berlin backed Soeder.
-It was unclear how many others in the party might come out for the Bavarian leader.
+Both have advantages and disadvantages: Soeder’s poll ratings are much stronger, but Laschet is the recently elected leader of by far the bigger of the two parties.

+“The picture (in the CDU leadership) is clear,” the party’s general secretary, Paul Ziemiak, said after a lengthy meeting Monday.
+“There is a broad majority for Armin Laschet as the chancellor candidate of the CDU and CSU.”

+The party stopped short of making any formal decision.
+Laschet said he plans to talk with Soeder, whose own party leadership was meeting separately later Monday.

+“Everyone wants a quick decision,” Laschet told a news conference.
+“All the facts are on the table.
+The problems we have to solve … are so big that we shouldn’t occupy ourselves any longer with our internal issues.”

-Laschet’s support in the CDU is a decisive factor because his is by far the bigger of the two parties.
-It runs in 15 of Germany’s 16 states, while the CSU runs only in Bavaria.
+Laschet’s support in the CDU is a decisive factor because his party runs in 15 of Germany’s 16 states, while the CSU runs only in Bavaria.
+The CDU’s relatively weak local branch in Berlin backed Soeder.
+Some lawmakers also have backed him in recent weeks.

 Soeder said Sunday he is ready to run “if the CDU — which is the bigger sister, that’s very clear — supports this broadly.”
 He added that “it’s also clear that if the big sister says that’s not its proposal and it has a different proposal … we would accept that.”